sourcegraph/about/blogposts/announcing-sourcegraph-3.14.md

 </p>
 -->

 Sourcegraph permissions syncing is now more sophisticated to better handle repository permissions at scale.
 Rather than updating a user’s permissions when they log in and potentially blocking them from seeing search results, Sourcegraph now syncs these permissions opportunistically, as part of a background service.
 Users are now able to see results from their search queries immediately.
 Currently, this improvement is supported for GitLab and Bitbucket Server, with GitHub and other code hosts coming soon.
+See the [documentation for more details](#).

 Enable this feature by adding `"permissions.backgroundSync": {"enabled": true}` in your site configuration settings.

-Keep your eyes out for improvements to the site admin pages with better insight into when user permissions were last updated, and the ability to force a refresh of permissions for a user or repository.

 ## Forks and archived repositories are excluded from search results by default